niveth09/stop-watch/README.md

 # Stop Watch :stopwatch:
-Stop watch consists of basic functionalities like Start, Stop and Reset
+It consists of basic functionalities like Start, Stop and Reset